 What is MobileNetV4?

-MobileNetV4 is an image classification model developed by Apple.
+MobileNetV4 is an image classification model developed by Google.
 It is an iteration of the model family MobileNetV4, which are computer vision models that are built for smaller (mobile) applications.
 The model was trained on the ImageNet-1k dataset, and presents SOTA results despite its lack of size and resources.

 On different mobile devices, MobileNetV4 outperforms many other image classification models in terms of accuracy, from MobileNetMultiAvg to FastViT.
 MobileNetV4 achieves up to 75% reduction in the number of parameters used, significantly lowering its size.
 The model is also 3-4 times faster than previous mobileNet models as well as other light weight models.